 Export advice for SMEs on Brexit – how do I prepare?

 First of all, can you prepare?
-If you are running a UK business and would like to sell outside of Britain after exiting the EU the simple answer is ‘yes’.
+If you are running a UK business and would like to sell outside of the UK after exiting the EU the simple answer is ‘yes’.
 What appears as a bold statement explains itself when we look at the facts; let’s ignore all conjectures regarding possible trade deals – i.e. the things we do not know – and turn our attention to the things we do know:

 VAT payments after Brexit